yuin/stagparser/README.md

   * identifiers are interpreted as string in value context
 * array: `[1, 2, aaa]`

-You can parse objects just call ParseStruct:
+You can parse objects just calling ParseStruct:

 ```
 import "github.com/yuin/stagparser"